-In the Matter of The Assessed Real Property Tax on Electric Posts and Transformers Located Within the Municipalities of Minglanilla, Consolacion, and Lilo-an, Province of Cebu Local Board of Assessment Appeals - Province of Cebu properties the electric posts and transformers for the first time under Tax Declaration Nos.
+In the Matter of The Assessed Real Property Tax on Electric Posts and Transformers Located Within the Municipalities of Minglanilla, Consolacion, and Lilo-an, Province of Cebu Local Board of Assessment Appeals - Province of Cebu

+On July 25, 2008, the Provincial Assessor of the Province of Cebu issued a Notice of Assessment for the electric posts and transformers owned by VECO located in the Municipalities of Minglanilla, Consolacion, and Lilo-an.
+The Provincial Assessor, motu proprio, declared for tax purposes as real properties the electric posts and transformers for the first time under Tax Declaration Nos.
 39178 to 39193 (for Minglanilla), 39135 to 39166 (for Consolacion) and 54445 to 54458 (for Lilo-an).
 VECO received a letter from the Provincial Treasurer on August 27, 2008, which demanded payment of about Php 32 mn as real property tax from 1992 to 2008, including penalties, for the supposed real properties within Minglanilla, Consolacion, and Lilo-an.